dharnitski/cc-hosts/data/README.md

 `gz` saves lots of space but we cannot use it directly.
 That format does not allow reading data by index.

+Use this command to extract data:

 ```bash
 find data -type f -name "*.txt.gz" -exec gunzip {} \;
 ```

-Now we have about 55 GB for edges and 10 GB for vertices of `.txt` files.
+Now we have about 55 GB for edges and 10 GB for vertices in `.txt` files.

 ## Finals result